Memory-free Online Change-point Detection: A Novel Neural Network Approach: Discussion

 \section{Discussion}

-Throughout this section, we provide the results of three studies, including performance evaluation of ALACPD and detailed comparison with the considered CPD methods, CPD in human activity dataset using ALACP, and an ablation study to measure the effectiveness of the sub-components of ALACPD.
+Throughout this section, we provide the results of three studies, including a performance evaluation of ALACPD and detailed comparison with the considered CPD methods, CPD in human activity dataset using ALACPD, and an ablation study to measure the effectiveness of the sub-components of ALACPD.